 This delicious Cóctel de Camarones is the Mexican version of shrimp cocktail with a delicious tomato-based sauce, cucumbers, onions, lime juice, cilantro, and fresh shrimp.
-Jump to Recipe and Video

 The perfect balance of tangy, spicy, and refreshing, this Cóctel de Camarones (Mexican Shrimp Cocktail) recipe makes the ultimate snack or appetizer.
 Made with flavorful ingredients like shrimp, lime juice, clamato juice, jalapeno, and cilantro, this zesty dish is guaranteed to be a crowd-pleaser.